Download and cache a custom file#

 Example Semaphore project#

-.semaphore/semaphore.yml file of the project is as follows:
+.semaphore/semaphore.yml file of the project is shown below:

 version: v1.0 name: Cache custom file agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Use cache or create task: jobs: - name: Get .deb from cache or create cache commands: - checkout - source .semaphore/get_packages.sh - ls -l packages - name: Reuse from cache task: prologue: commands: - checkout - cache restore $SEMAPHORE_PROJECT_NAME-deps - sudo dpkg -i ./packages/enscript.deb